psliwa/fluent-traversable/README.md

 ```

-As I said, `TraversableComposer` has almost the same methods as `FluentTraversable`.
+As I said, `FluentComposer` has almost the same methods as `FluentTraversable`.
 The difference between those two classes
-is that, `FluentTraversable` needs input array when object is created and it should be used once, `TraversableComposer`
+is that, `FluentTraversable` needs input array when object is created and it should be used once, `FluentComposer`
 doesn't need array when object is created and can be invoked multiple times with different input arrays.
 Internally
-`TraversableComposer` uses `FluentTraversable` instance ;) You should threat `TraversableComposer` as tool to compose functions.
+`FluentComposer` uses `FluentTraversable` instance ;) You should threat `FluentComposer` as tool to compose functions.

-**`TraversableComposer` has three factory methods that differ in arguments that are accepted by created function:**
+**`FluentComposer` has three factory methods that differ in arguments that are accepted by created function:**

-* `TraversableComposer::forArray()` - created function accepts one array/traversable argument
+* `FluentComposer::forArray()` - created function accepts one array/traversable argument

     ```php

-        $func = TraversableComposer::forArray();
+        $func = FluentComposer::forArray();
         $func-> /* some chaining methods */;

         $func(array('value1', 'value2', 'value3'));

     ```

-* `TraversableComposer::forVarargs()` - created function accepts variable number of arguments (varargs):
+* `FluentComposer::forVarargs()` - created function accepts variable number of arguments (varargs):

     ```php

-        $func = TraversableComposer::forVarargs();
+        $func = FluentComposer::forVarargs();
         $func-> /* some chaining methods */;

         $func('value1', 'value2', 'value3');

     ```

-* `TraversableComposer::forValue()` - created function accepts one argument that will be threaten as only element of array.
+* `FluentComposer::forValue()` - created function accepts one argument that will be threaten as only element of array.
-This method is similar to `TraversableComposer::forVarargs()`, the difference is all arguments are ignored except the first.
+This method is similar to `FluentComposer::forVarargs()`, the difference is all arguments are ignored except the first.

     ```php

-        $func = TraversableComposer::forValue();
+        $func = FluentComposer::forValue();
         $func-> /* some chaining methods */;

         $func('value1', 'this value will be ignored')

     ```

-> **IMPORTANT**
->
-> There is also `compose` factory class that contains that three mentioned methods.
-It adds semantic value to your code, reduces
-> syntax noise and makes it more readable. `compose` class is recommended way of creating `TraversableComposer` instances
-> and in next examples that class will be used.

 <a name="composerAsPredicate"></a>
-### TraversableComposer as predicate / mapping function
+### FluentComposer as predicate / mapping function

-You can use `compose` (factory for `TraversableComposer`) to create predicate or mapping function for `FluentTraversable`,
+You can use `FluentComposer` to create predicate or mapping function for `FluentTraversable`, especially after
-especially after functions that transforms single value to array of values (`groupBy`, `partition` etc.).
+functions that transforms single value to array of values (`groupBy`, `partition` etc.).

 Example: